rbw/aiosnow/docs/reference/models/index.rst

-.. _ref-model:
+.. _models:

 Models
 ======

-Models are single, definitive sources of information that contains :ref:`attributes <fields-root>` and behaviors for reading and manipulating data via the ServiceNow API.
+Models contain :ref:`attributes <fields-root>` and *behaviors* for reading and manipulating data in ServiceNow.

 .. toctree::